pdebench/PDEBench/README.md

 ## Data Download
-The data download codes are contained in [data_download](./pdebench/data_download):
-- `download.py` to download the data.
+The download scripts are provided in [data_download](./pdebench/data_download).
+There are two options to download data.

+1) Using `download_direct.py`  (**recommended**)
+   - Retrieves data shards directly using URLs.
+Sample command for each PDE is given the README file in the [data_download](./pdebench/data_download) directory.
+2) Using `download_easydataverse.py` (might encounter errors/issues, hence not recommended)
-- `config` directory contains the yaml files storing the configuration for the data downloader.
-Anyfiles in the dataset matching `args.filename` will be downloaded into `args.data_folder`.
+   - Use the config files from the `config` directory that contains the yaml files storing the configuration.
+Any files in the dataset matching `args.filename` will be downloaded into `args.data_folder`.

 ## Baseline Models